jvinodraj/theEagle/docs/misc/demo.md

 ### 4. **System Metrics API** (`/metrics/system`)

 **Script:**
-_"Let’s start by showing how we can monitor the health of our backend system.
+_"Let’s start by showing how we can monitor the health of our backend system. <br>
-This endpoint provides real-time system metrics such as CPU usage, memory, disk usage, uptime, and platform details.
+This endpoint provides real-time system metrics such as CPU usage, memory, disk usage, uptime, and platform details.<br>
 This helps us ensure the infrastructure is healthy and responsive."_

 **Demo:**